Skip to Content

 Serving Clients in Orange County & Greater California Who Are Struggling with Debt

-When it comes to filing for bankruptcy, it is not the weapon it used to be.
+When it comes to filing for bankruptcy, it is not the solution it used to be.
 The law changed in 2005 and in net effect, fewer people qualify now for bankruptcy than before.
 Taxes, student loans, and judgment liens are most times still there after you complete the bankruptcy process.
 That said, it is still, by far, the most effective debt relief tool available to many people who are struggling with debt.

 Continue Reading Read Less